-Our members get involved in individual research, branch research and the research projects carried out by society.
-As a branch we work with the Bolton Museum and Local History Archives and tend to focus on smaller archives which are local to us.
+Our members get involved in individual research, branch research, and the research projects carried out by society.
+As a branch we work with the Bolton History Centre, and tend to focus on smaller archives which are local to us.

 Much of the research around Bolton is included in The Great Database, which is accessed by the orange 'Search' button at the top of the page.
 As family historians we also look into our local history - which inevitably contains names and details of individuals.
 Our research is published in the Bolton section of The Manchester Genealogist.